PhysicsNChem/kiwi-menu/README.md

 ## Other extensions

-Recommended to pair with [Kiwi is not Apple](https://extensions.gnome.org/extension/8276/kiwi-is-not-apple/).
+Recommended to pair with [Kiwi (is not Apple)](https://extensions.gnome.org/extension/8276/kiwi-is-not-apple/) and [blur-my-shell](https://github.com/aunetx/blur-my-shell) for blurred effect.

 ## Known Issues